keenanturley/pl0la/README.md

 Note: Output is printed to stdout, which should be redirected if a test case output file is desired.

-Errors are printed to stderr.
+Errors are printed to stderr after the source program printout and before the lexeme table printout.

 ## To the TA